Quantum optics and information

-We will maintain the UK's world-leading capability in this area, focusing on project-based research that delivers cutting-edge science and supports current research leaders.
+The UK has world-leading capability in this area and we will focus on project-based research that delivers cutting-edge science and supports current research leaders.
 We will encourage risk and ambition, to ensure that previous investment in the UK National Quantum Technologies Programme (UKNQTP) does not adversely affect the more fundamental, blue-skies research that must be sustained to underpin future innovation.
 In particular:

 - We will encourage collaborative, ambitious projects which foster emergent areas.
 Skills and knowledge transfer within the discipline and also with other disciplines should be driven through greater mobility of early-career researchers between disciplines and research groups, and through shared training between this research area and complementary areas in engineering, Information and Communication Technologies (ICT) and technology transfer disciplines